folio-org/raml-module-builder/README.md

 ## Querying multiple modules via HTTP

 The RMB has some tools available to help:
- - make HTTP requests to other modules
+ - Make HTTP requests to other modules
  - Parse JSON responses received (as well as any JSON for that matter)
  - Merge together / Join JSON responses from multiple modules
  - Build simple CQL query strings based on values in a JSON

 #### HTTP Requests

 The `HttpModuleClient` class exposes a basic HTTP Client.
 The full constructor takes the following parameters
  - host